 What is Zhoug Sauce?

 Zhoug sauce is a spicy cilantro sauce, traditionally prepared using a large (“marha”) and small stone (“wdi”) to crush the ingredients into a paste.
 It is an incredibly versatile condiment from Middle Eastern cuisine, and it goes by many names.
 In Iraq, it is known as zhoug or skhug, in Yemen hilbeh, and in Israel s’khug.
-It originates from Yemen but is also consumed in other Middle Eastern countries such as Israel and Syria.
+It originates from Yemen but is spread to other Middle Eastern countries.

 In the middle of the 20th century, the sauce migrated to Israel by Yemenite Jewish immigrants.
 Today, it is immensely popular and dominates street corners in Israel alongside some of the best street food selections.
 From there, it spread to other parts of the Middle East.
 It is often composed of hot peppers, garlic, cilantro, cumin, salt, and other spices.